BastLeblanc/aws-byod-immersion-day/labs/03_interactive_sql_queries/main.md

 1. Open the [AWS Management Console for Athena](https://console.aws.amazon.com/athena/home) and make sure you are on the same AWS Region.

-2. Choose the *{curated database}* from the dropdown menu and execute the following query:
+2. Choose the *{curated database}* from the dropdown menu

+3. Use the following to create the CTAS query:

 > Note: Make sure that the S3 folder [used to store the files] is empty before running the query.
 If the folder contains any objects, the query will fail.